Adimpression/Scarcity/README.md

-**Problem**: "I have knowledge, logic and functions scattered all over the place..."
+**Problem**: "I have knowledge, logic and functions scattered all over the world...
+How do I bring them together?"

 **Solution**: "Use a common notation to represent knowledge and logic.
 Use this notation to implement and link functions"